limefrogyank/LewisStructuresWeb/README.md

 This is a web element that is designed for homework/quiz purposes.
 A student will be able to draw a Lewis Structure.
 The web element can then return a Canonical SMILES representation of the structure (if it exists) along with information about perspective.

+Currently, this is being used in WeBWorK along with accompanying contextChemical.pl and parserLewisStructureTool.pl to grade student's drawings.
+See https://github.com/WeBWorK-for-Chemistry/WeBWorKChemistry for more information.

 ## Demo ##
 https://limefrogyank.github.io/LewisStructuresWeb/